vladkinoman/just-my-notes/books/best-comics-to-read.md

 ---

-Best DC comics: **The Flash** by Mark Waid, **Batman**/**Batman & Robin** by Grant Morrison, **Green Lantern** by Geoff Johns (up to **Blackest Night**), **Saga of the Swamp Thing** by Alan Moore, **JLA** by Grant Morrison (Waid's run can be good too), **Gotham Central** by Ed Brubaker and Greg Rucka, **Batman** by Scott Snyder, *The Flash* by Geoff Johns (Wally West series), *Doom Patrol* by Grant Morrison, *Secret Six* by Gail Simone (it's hilarious and has great ending), *New Teen Titans* by Marv Wolfman and George Perez, *Wonder Woman* by Greg Rucka, *Wonder Woman* by George Perez, *Nightwing* by Chuck Dixon, The Sandman by Neil Gaiman, Animal Man by Grant Morrison (+Animal Man by Jeff Lemire is also good), Birds of Prey by Gail Simone, Suicide Squad by John Ostrander, Omega Men by Tom King, Starman by James Robinson, Aquaman by Geoff Johns ( he made the character a favorite of many people and gave us the glorious book that is Throne of Atlantis), JSA by Geoff Johns, All-Star Superman by Grant Morrison (a timeless classic), The Spectre by John Ostrander, Batgirl by Bryan Q. Miller.
+Best DC comics: **The Flash** by Mark Waid, **Batman**/**Batman & Robin** by Grant Morrison, **Green Lantern** by Geoff Johns (up to **Blackest Night**), **Saga of the Swamp Thing** by Alan Moore, **JLA** by Grant Morrison (Waid's run can be good too), **Gotham Central** by Ed Brubaker and Greg Rucka, **Batman** by Scott Snyder, *The Flash* by Geoff Johns (Wally West series), *Doom Patrol* by Grant Morrison, *Secret Six* by Gail Simone (it's hilarious and has great ending), *New Teen Titans* by Marv Wolfman and George Perez, *Wonder Woman* by Greg Rucka, *Wonder Woman* by George Perez, *Nightwing* by Chuck Dixon, The Sandman by Neil Gaiman, Animal Man by Grant Morrison (+Animal Man by Jeff Lemire is also good), Birds of Prey by Gail Simone, Suicide Squad by John Ostrander, Omega Men by Tom King, Starman by James Robinson, Aquaman by Geoff Johns ( he made the character a favorite of many people and gave us the glorious book that is Throne of Atlantis), JSA by Geoff Johns, All-Star Superman by Grant Morrison (a timeless classic), The Spectre by John Ostrander, Batgirl by Bryan Q. Miller, Mister Miracle by Tom King, Justice League Dark, Action Comics (2018-2019 for sure).

 Best Image comics: **Saga**, **East of West**, **Invincible** by Robert Kirkman, **The Fade Out** and **Fatale** by Ed Brubaker, **God Country** by Donny Cates, **Deadly Class** by Rick Remender, **Descender** by Jeff Lemire and Dustin Nguyen, **Chew** by John Layman, *Tokyo Ghost* and *Black Science* by Rick Remender, *I Kill Giants* by Joe Kelly, *Southern Bastards* by Jason Aaron, *Paper girls* by Brian K. Vaughan, Extremity by Daniel Warren Johnson, Kill or Be Killed by Ed Brubaker, Gideon Falls by Jeff Lemire and Andrea Sorrentino, After Death by Jeff Lemire and Scott Snyder, Nameless by Grant Morrison, Nightly News and Pax Romana by Jonathan Hickman, Monstress, Pretty Deadly (it's a spaghetti western that's also a classical fantasy folklore story), Outcast, Kill or Be Killed, Birthright, Injection, Low, Nailbiter, Lazarus.